TragicWarrior/libvterm/README.md

 CMake does not detect the ncurses or ncurses wide library correctly on FreeBSD.
 Therefore, the CMake build check for ncurses is conditionally excluded on FreeBSD.
-Therefore, the build process on FreeBSD blindly expects ncurses headers to be found at /usr/local/include/ncurses (which is where it gets installed via ports).
+As a result, the build process on FreeBSD blindly expects ncurses headers to be found at /usr/local/include/ncurses (which is where it gets installed via ports).